justinrummel/jr.com-mm/_posts/2017-06-18-montclair-2017-race-report.md

 Post Race Thoughts
 ---

 I'm beginning to really like this course.
 Where else can you get a quick open water lake swim, rollers to attack on the uphill sections (and take advantage on the downhills, peaking at 38mph), and finish with a challenging run.
-What makes this even better is since this is so close my family, and many [Speed Sherpa][ss] teammates are able to join as well (plus always making new race friends before and after the event).
+What makes this even better is since this is so close my family, and many [Speed Sherpa][ss] teammates register/race as well (plus always making new race friends before and after the event).

 It really is a blast to hear people cheer you on from the crowed and from other racers on the course.
 Someday I may even be able to climb onto the podium, but for now I will just enjoy the race.